CumulusNetworks/docs/content/cumulus-linux-514/Layer-3/Border-Gateway-Protocol-BGP/Troubleshooting-BGP.md

 ## Show BGP configuration Summary

-To show a summary of the BGP configuration on the switch, run the NVUE `nv show router bgp` command or the vtysh `show ip bgp summary` command.
+To show a summary of the BGP configuration on the switch, run the NVUE `nv show router bgp` command or the vtysh `show ip bgp summary` command (you can also run the vtysh `show bgp router json` or
+`show bgp vrfs default json` command).
 For example:

 ```
 cumulus@switch:~$ nv show router bgp